loadzero/mipsdis/draft.md

     80001038:	34c6002a	ori $6,$6,0x2a
     8000103c:	a0a60000	sb $6,0($5)

-The other two parts are ruby and javascript versions of mipsdis, which can be run as shown below.
+The other two parts are ruby and javascript versions of mipsdis, which function identically to the C version.

 ruby: